lsloan/macOS-Print-to-Google-Docs/README.md

 ## Known Issues

-I tested this on OS X 10.6.7.
+I tested this on Mac OS X 10.6.7.
 The scripts in the workflows are written to use GoogleCL from `/usr/local/bin/google`.
 If that path changes, you might want to manually adjust the scripts.

 ## Acknowledgements